maksim-narushevich/Laravel_Base_API_project/README.md

 **REST API SWAGGER DOCUMENTATION**
 --
-*API documentaion is available to see by navigating to following url*
+*API documentaion is available to see by navigating to the following url*

     http://127.0.0.1:8127/api/doc